Salim, Nablus: History

 The village is ancient with foundations of houses.
+The village has been populated in Early Bronze I, Iron Age II, Hellenistic, Roman, Byzantine, Umayyad and Crusader/Ayyubid eras.
 In 1882, traces of ruins, cisterns, a ruined tank, and a cemetery of rock-cut tombs were noted.

 Salim dates back to the Middle Bronze Age.
 It was near the ancient Canaanite and later Israelite town of Shechem.